 Tamara’s work in games has extended to the PAX exhibition, the largest exhibition in the southern hemisphere, and her contributions to games like “Objects in Space” and “Death of Magic”, are available on STEAM worldwide.

 Tamara’s appetite for music has become a passionate hunger to compose for film, game and multimedia.
-With a bachelor degree in music composition, and a honours degree in interactive composition, as well as specialised training in game audio, film scoring, and sound design, Tamara commits herself to write, record and produce music and sound for projects of all shapes and sizes.
+With a bachelor degree in music composition, and a honours degree in interactive composition, as well as specialised training in game audio, film scoring, and sound design, as your game tutor, Tamara commits herself to write, record and produce music and sound for projects of all shapes and sizes.

 Education is more than a lecture.
 It is decades of experience from all corners of the globe brought together into a community of dedicated and passionate individuals joined together in journey to push the limits of creativity.
 This is what we aspire to every day at Abbey Road.